rpetrich/jiraconnect-ios/README.md

         -(void) showFeedback
         {
-            [self presentModalViewController:[[JCO instance] viewController] animated:YES];
+            [self presentModalViewController:[[JMC instance] viewController] animated:YES];
         }

         -(void) showPastFeedback
         {
-            [self presentModalViewController:[[JCO instance] issuesViewController] animated:YES];
+            [self presentModalViewController:[[JMC instance] issuesViewController] animated:YES];
         }

-1. If you would like your users to access their issue 'inbox' anytime, then you can do so by presenting the JCOIssuesViewController.
+1. If you would like your users to access their issue 'inbox' anytime, then you can do so by presenting the JMCIssuesViewController.

 e.g. the following will present the issue inbox programatically:

         - (IBAction)triggerDisplayNotifications
         {
-            [self presentModalViewController:[[JCO instance] issuesViewController] animated:YES];
+            [self presentModalViewController:[[JMC instance] issuesViewController] animated:YES];
         }

 Integration Notes